Skip to main content

 Symptoms include loud snoring, gasping for air during sleep, morning headaches, excessive daytime fatigue, difficulty concentrating, and irritability.
 Left untreated, sleep apnea can lead to serious health complications including high blood pressure, heart disease, stroke, and diabetes.

 For veterans, sleep apnea isn't just a health concern—it's often a service-connected disability that qualifies for VA compensation.
-The VA rates sleep apnea from 0% to 100%, with most veterans receiving ratings of 30% or 50% depending on treatment requirements.
+The VA rates sleep apnea under diagnostic code 6847 at four levels — 0%, 30%, 50%, or 100% — with most veterans receiving ratings of 30% or 50% depending on treatment requirements.

 How Military Service Contributes to Sleep Apnea